Luoyadan/CRB-active-3Ddet/README.md

 ## Dataset Preparation

-Currently we provide the dataloader of KITTI dataset and NuScenes dataset, and the supporting of more datasets are on the way.
+Currently we provide the dataloader of KITTI dataset and Waymo dataset, and the supporting of more datasets are on the way.

 ### KITTI Dataset
 * Please download the official [KITTI 3D object detection](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) dataset and organize the downloaded files as follows (the road planes could be downloaded from [[road plane]](https://drive.google.com/file/d/1d5mq0RXRnvHPVeKx6Q612z0YRO1t2wAp/view?usp=sharing), which are optional for data augmentation in the training):